 If you travel outside Australia

-- to attend an acute family crisis, for example to visit a family member who’s critically ill
+- an acute family crisis – for example to visit a family member who’s critically ill

 - to get eligible medical treatment that you can’t get in Australia

 - to attend a memorial service approved by the Australian Government, or

 - to take part in the Paralympic Games